MSc Herbal Medicine (UCLAN), FLS

 Monica has a deep passion for plants, fungi and the natural world.
 Meeting a Kikuyu herbalist on the Kenyan farm of her childhood, inspired a lifetime of interest and studying of herbal medicine.
 She is a Fellow of the Linnean Society, a founding Member of the Association of Foragers and a foraging teacher of wild food and wild plant medicine.
 More about these aspects of her life can be found on her blog www.monicawilde.com

-APPOINTMENTS ARE CURRENTLY AVAILABLE WITH MONICA AT OUR BATHGATE CLINIC OR BY TELEPHONE/SKYPE/FACETIME ON THURSDAYS ONLY.
+APPOINTMENTS FOR PATIENTS WITH LYME CAN BE MADE WITH MONICA AT OUR BATHGATE CLINIC OR BY TELEPHONE/SKYPE/FACETIME.
 PLEASE CONTACT THE BATHGATE CLINIC DIRECTLY TO BOOK.

 62 George Street